If you have a wonderful idea for a book, you've come to the right place.

-Among the reasons I'm at the top of my ghostwriting field is I'm a superb listener and interviewer.
+Among the reasons I'm at the top of the ghostwriting field is I'm a superb listener and interviewer.
 In addition to the extensive

 interviewing performed for my bestselling books, I've used my conversational

-skills to tackle projects for such renowned organizations as Morgan Stanley,
+skills to tackle projects for both individual clients and such renowned organizations as Morgan Stanley,

 Reuters, American Insurance Group, New York Mercantile Exchange, Northern

 Telecom, Juno Online Services, the U.S. Air Force, and the U.S. Congress.